 The Indiana University Cognitive Behavioral Therapy (CBT) Research and Training Clinic is located in the Department of Psychological and Brain Sciences at Indiana University.
-The CBT Research and Training Clinic is one of three centers for clinical training at Indiana University for doctoral students.
+The CBT Research and Training Clinic provides clinical training at Indiana University for doctoral students.
 Advanced graduate students in Clinical Psychology provide all services, with student clinicians closely supervised by Indiana University faculty.

 Cognitive Behavior Therapy Clinic